 - 3 Things To Scutinize Before Selling a Home by Lynn Pineda

 - Improvements That Will Boost Your Home's Value by Bill Gassett

 - 10 Critical Steps to Take Before Listing Your House for Sale by Andrew Fortune

 - Fall Preparations for Home Sale by Wendy Weir

 This Real Estate article “10 Low-Cost Tips to Sell Your Home Fast for Top Dollar” was written by: Maria Mastrolonardo.
-Maria is a Realtor with RE/MAX of Naperville selling Homes in the West Chicagoland area including Naperville, Wheaton, Lisle, Downers Grove, Aurora, and Winfield for over 20 years.
-Call or text Maria at (630) 248-6077 or email her at email@example.com if you have any questions regarding real estate.
+Maria is a Realtor with RE/MAX of Naperville.
+She's been selling Homes in the West Chicagoland suburbs including but not limited to; Naperville, Wheaton, Lisle, Downers Grove, Aurora, and Winfield for 20+ years.
+Need help buying or selling a home?
+Call or Text Maria at (630) 248-6077 or you can email her at email@example.com.